Gratitude isn't something to celebrate only on Thanksgiving.

-Summer is the perfect time to slow down and notice where you need to be "fed", aka, practice self care.
+Summer is the perfect time to notice where you need to be "fed", aka, practice self care.
 Nobody can do this for us.
-And if we don't do this for ourselves, we risk becoming resentful, contracted, and unhappy!
-We must feed ourselves in order to feed others.

-Top 5 Picks to Nourish Body, Mind & Spirit:
+Top 3 Sanctuary Picks to Nourish Body, Mind & Spirit:

 When we are rooted in being infinite peace and love, we are clear and confident in our choice, no matter what we choose.
 These are the choices that are life affirming and life altering.
 Choice is life.